 U is for Ulusaba

-Nestled under a canopy of ancient trees on a dry riverbank in Sabi Sand Reserve, Sir Richard Branson’s family-friendly Ulusaba Safari Lodge offers the ultimate African affair.
-Eleven luxurious treehouse suites have rope swing bridges, private gardens, plunge pools and stunning views over the bushveld.
-It doesn’t get more ‘Africa’ than watching hippos and elephants bathing in the neighbouring waterhole.
-Be sure to add this to your list of travel destinations.
+For unprecedented luxury, Sir Richard Branson’s family-friendly Ulusaba Safari Lodge is the pick.
+Nestled under a canopy of ancient trees on a dry riverbank in Sabi Sand Reserve, this family-friendly lodge offers the ultimate African affair.
+Eleven luxurious treehouse suites have rope swing bridges, private walled gardens, plunge pools and stunning views over the African bushveld.
+Enjoy game drives, guided bushwalks, tennis, stargazing and spa treatments or simply lounge by the pool.
+But it doesn’t get more ‘Africa’ than watching hippos and elephants bathing and wildlife quietly drinking at the neighbouring waterhole.
 From approx A$1,000 per night.

 V is for Venice Simplon-Orient Express